sarner/notes/README.md

 npm start
 ```

-The application is now usable with http://localhost:1234 on Chrome
+The application is now usable with http://127.0.0.1:1234/ on modern browsers like Chrome or Edge